ElleLament/coU-decos/README.md

-# Glitch Locations #
+﻿# Glitch Locations #

-<a href="http://www.glitch.com">Glitch</a> was a browser-based MMO created by
+Children of Ur is an informal sequel to <a href="http://www.glitch.com">Glitch</a>, a browser-based MMO created by
 <a href="http://tinyspeck.com">Tiny Speck</a>.
 This repository contains the
-artwork and source code for all of the locations in the game.
+artwork and source code for all of the locations in the game, and will soon contain the art in SVG format to preserve the clarity of vector artwork while removing the restrictions of working with the original Flash files.

 ## License ##

-All files are provided by Tiny Speck under the
+All files orignally provided by Tiny Speck under the
 <a href="http://creativecommons.org/publicdomain/zero/1.0/legalcode">Creative
 Commons CC0 1.0 Universal License</a>.
 This is a broadly permissive "No Rights Reserved" license — you may do what you please with what we've provided.
 Our intention is to dedicate these works to the public domain and make them freely available to all, without restriction.

 All files are provided AS-IS.
-Tiny Speck cannot provide any support to help you bring these assets into your own projects.
+Neither Tiny Speck nor CoU Dev Group cann provide any support to help you bring these assets into your own projects.
 Many of these files are not structured in a standard, straightforward way, and they may take a bit of your time and work to understand.

-Note: the Glitch logo and trademark are *not* among the things we are making available under this license.
+Note: the Glitch logo and trademark are *not* among the things made available under this license.
 Only items in the files explicitly included herein are covered.